 cellDancer [23] infers RNA velocity for each cell by leveraging expression states from its neighboring cells, and propagates a series of local velocities to provide single-cell resolution inference of transcriptional kinetics.
 For each gene, this model trains an independent deep neural network (DNN) to calculate cell-specific kinetic rates.
 Future expression states are extrapolated by modeling short-term changes in both unspliced and spliced mRNA abundances, governed by transcriptional dynamics ODEs.
 The optimization objective is to maximize the global cosine similarity between extrapolated cell states and their observed neighbors in the phase portrait (Figure 2E).
 The expected future state is selected as the neighbor with the highest cosine similarity, which serves as a guide for velocity vector refinement.
 By directly incorporating local velocity vector into the training process and learning cell-specific reaction rates, cellDancer effectively captures multi-rate kinetic regimes, ensuring a more accurate and nuanced representation of transcriptional kinetics.

 DeepVelo [24] employs a graph-based deep learning framework to estimate local velocity and extrapolate cell states within the high-dimensional splicing space.
-The method begins by identifying each cell’s k-nearest neighbors (KNN) and encoding the resulting local neighborhood into a latent representation using a GCN.
+The method begins by identifying each cell’s KNN and encoding the resulting local neighborhood into a latent representation using a GCN.
 The GCN effectively captures local cell-cell relationships based on gene expression profiles.
 A downstream decoder network then predicts gene- and cell-specific kinetic parameters, which are used to extrapolate future cell states.
 In DeepVelo, transcriptional dynamics are learned by minimizing the cumulative displacement between predicted cell states and their expected neighbors (Figure 2F).
 Unlike cellDancer, which rely solely on the most similar neighboring cells, DeepVelo incorporates both downstream and upstream neighbors to supervise the optimization of forward and backward velocity vectors for each cell, thereby ensuring a more comprehensive inference of transcriptional dynamics.

 SymVelo [25] is a dual-path framework that integrates high- and low-dimensional information to enhance RNA velocity estimation.
 This model employs a mutual learning framework, combining a state extrapolation branch and a steady-state branch to jointly capture transcriptional dynamics.
 The high-dimensional branch uses a neural ODE module called SymNet, a symbolic network designed to represent gene-specific kinetics via a generalized kinetic model, optimized in a manner similar to DeepVelo.
 In parallel, the low-dimensional branch adopts a VeloAE-inspired framework, learning RNA velocity in latent space.
 The inferred low-dimensional velocities are then used to supervise neighbor selection in the extrapolation branch.
 To reconcile potential mismatches between the two velocity spaces, Markov transition matrices are computed independently for each branch.
 A divergence loss between these matrices, combined with individual loss functions, is used to jointly train the model and capture complex cellular dynamics.
 This dual-path framework aligns the two branches via mutual learning, inheriting the robustness of low-dimensional representation learning while preserving biological interpretability through the high-dimensional branch.
 Furthermore, mutual learning ensures coverage of all cells across each latent dimension, enabling inter-gene information to guide the supervision of representation learning.